blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Summon Lesser Demons (3rd)
 Casting time: 1 action
 Range: 30 feet
-Components: V, S, M(A square of human leather)
 Duration: Instantaneous
 You summon four lesser demons onto your current plane in positions of your choice within range.
 They attack the creature closest to them, and afterwards